-If you’re new to low and slow BBQ smoking and unsure where to start, then learning the Snake Method is a great entry point.
+If you’re new to low and slow BBQ smoking and unsure where to start, then learning the Snake Method is a great entry point to efficient charcoal lighting.

 Ideal smoking temperature often sits at around 225°F (107°C).
 If we go too low then your meat will never reach a safe enough temperature to eat, and if we go too high then you’ll risk drying out your food.